ptomato/sandbox/gjs-memory-leaks/async-intro.md

 }

-// This is a simple async function we'll use to invoke a few myPromiseFunc()'s
+// This is a simple async function we'll use to invoke a few myPromiseFunc()'s async function myAsyncFunction(name) {
-// in a loop. async functions always return a Promise object, implicitly. async function myAsyncFunction(name) {
     try {
         for (let i = 0; i < 2; i++) {
+            // `await` is similar to `yield` in generators and can only be used
+            // in an async function
+            //
             // By using `await` to resolve myPromiseFunc() before scheduling the
             // next we allow other operations to be scheduled in between await myPromiseFunc();